ishantt009/Jaat-Bot-v10/replit.md

 ## Overview

-This is a comprehensive Discord moderation bot built with Python using the discord.py library.
-The bot provides essential server management features including moderation commands (kick, ban, mute), mass DM functionality for administrators, and general utility commands.
-The application is designed with a modular cog-based architecture that separates functionality into logical components for maintainability and scalability.
+A comprehensive Discord moderation bot built with Python using the discord.py library.
+The bot provides essential moderation commands like kick, ban, mute, warn, and purge, with features including role hierarchy enforcement, persistent data storage, logging capabilities, and 24/7 uptime support.
+Designed specifically for deployment on Replit with a keep-alive mechanism to ensure continuous operation.

 ## User Preferences